|6||Willow Creek, California|

 |8||Shasta Lake, California|

 |10||Central Valley (historical), California|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Miami air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Miami air currently meets the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 Good 20 US AQI

 |Sunday, Aug 14|